Mortgage Rates in Phoenix, Arizona — June 2026

 • Calculations: standard amortization formula M = P[r(1+r)^n] / [(1+r)^n − 1], with r = monthly rate, n = 360 months, P = loan amount (80% of home price).

-Last updated: April 2026.
-Rates are approximate averages based on regional lending data for the Phoenix, Arizona area.
-Individual rates may vary by lender, credit score, loan amount, and other factors.
-Use our free calculator for a personalized estimate.
+Last updated from rate source: June 4, 2026.
+Source and page review: May 29, 2026.
+Rates are informational benchmarks for the Phoenix, Arizona area.
+Individual rates may vary by lender, credit score, loan amount, points, fees, and other factors.
+Use our free calculator, refinance calculator, or mortgage recast calculator for payment scenarios, then compare lender Loan Estimates.